 18. Rescue Dawn (2007)

 The film is based on the real-life escape story of Dieter Dengler.
 Dieter was the only American POW to ever escape from a camp in the Laotian jungle.
 The film traces his journey through the fierce wilderness and death-defying prison.
 It was the indomitable will of the man that keeps him going, and he appears before the press as a handsome gentleman.
 It’s all about the man’s triumph against impossible odds.

 19. A Mighty Heart (2007)

 Researching a story on shoe bomber Richard Reid, South Asia bureau chief of the Wall Street Journal, Daniel Pearl and his six months pregnant wife, Mariane come to Karachi, Pakistan.
 Little did they know that their lives were going to change forever as a lead to an elusive source had something else on his mind.
 On a regular morning, Daniel left his hotel room only to be found nine days later, beheaded and his body decomposed and butchered into ten pieces.
-The film is based on the spirit of Daniel’s wife, Mariane, her courage and the unflinching belief she held in the power of journalism to bring her husband’s murdered to the peril.
+The film is based on the spirit of Daniel’s wife, Mariane, her courage and the unflinching belief she held in the power of journalism to bring her husband’s murderer to the peril.
 It is her memoir in which she tells her unborn son, who will never see his father.
 The film shows Mariane’s courage to rise above bitterness and hatred that followed the 9/11 attacks.
 Angelina Jolie’s portrayal of Mariane Pearl is touted as one of her finest performances till date.

 20. Defiance (2008)